kexiZeroing/kexiZeroing.github.io/src/posts/git.md

 `git switch` implements the behavior of `git checkout` when running it only against a branch name, so you can use it to switch between branches: `git switch develop`.
 While with `git checkout` you can switch to a commit and transition into a detached HEAD state, by default `git switch` does not allow that.
 You need to provide the `-d` flag: `git switch -d commit_id`.
 Another difference is that with `git checkout` you can create and switch to the new branch using the `-b` flag.
 You can do the same with the new one, but the flag is `-c`: `git switch -c new_branch`.

-`git checkout -` will checkout the previous branch.

-`git checkout -b <new_branch> <remote_name>/<remote_branch>` create and switch to a new branch based on a specific reference (branch, remote branch, tag are examples of valid references).
+> `git checkout -b <new_branch> <remote_name>/<remote_branch>` create and switch to a new branch based on a specific reference (branch, remote branch, tag are examples of valid references).

-> HEAD doesn’t have to be a branch.
-Instead it can be a commit ID.
-Git calls this state (where HEAD is a commit ID instead of a branch) “detached HEAD state”.

-## Another git process seems to be running in this repository
+## another git process seems to be running in this repository
 Such problems generally occur when you execute two git commands simultaneously; maybe one from the command prompt and one from an IDE.
 Try `rm -f .git/index.lock` to delete the `index.lock` file and release the active lock.

+## skip git commit hooks
+The pre-commit hook can be used to run tests, lint, type check, etc. The hooks are located in the `.git/hooks/` directory.
+Use the `--no-verify` option to bypass git commit hooks, e.g. `git commit -m "commit message" --no-verify`.
+And as a long-term solution, assure CI is configured.

 ## speed up git clone
 `git clone [repo] --depth=1` When you don't need the entire history of a repository, you can speed up the download by specifying the number of revisions you need.
 You still get a `.git` folder that pertains to the project template.

-## degit - straightforward project scaffolding
 [degit](https://github.com/Rich-Harris/degit) makes copies of git repositories.
 When you run `degit some-user/some-repo`, it will find the latest commit and download the associated tar file if it doesn't exist locally.
 This is much quicker than using `git clone`, because you're not downloading the entire git history.

 ## gitignore